tyconsulting/blog.tyang.github.io/_posts/2017/2017-03-03-using-azure-key-vault-as-the-password-repository-for-you-and-your-team.md

 ## AzureKeyVaultPasswordRepo PowerShell Module

 I spent few hours last night and today, developed a PowerShell CLI menu based app based on few existing scripts I wrote in the past.
 This app allows you to create, manage Azure Key Vault and use it as your personal (or team's) password repository.
 In order to simplify the process of deploying and using this app, I wrapped it in a PowerShell module.
-I named this module <strong>AzureKeyVaultPasswordRepo</strong> and it is now available on both PowerShell Gallery and GitHub:
+I named this module **AzureKeyVaultPasswordRepo** and it is now available on both PowerShell Gallery and GitHub:

 PowerShell Gallery: <a title="https://www.powershellgallery.com/packages/AzureKeyVaultPasswordRepo/" href="https://www.powershellgallery.com/packages/AzureKeyVaultPasswordRepo/">https://www.powershellgallery.com/packages/AzureKeyVaultPasswordRepo/</a>